Impacts of Aggregation on Model Diversity and Consumer Utility: Future directions

 Another direction could handle complexities of modeling both user and producer behavior in this case.
 For example, it may be the case that certain tasks are inherently harder than others, or improvement is non-linear in effort (i.e., more complex scaling laws).
 It may also be the case that value is heterogeneous or stochastic even within tasks, which could make implementation of weighted winrate more challenging.
 Additional questions around implementation center on acquiring accurate measurements of values: winrate was selected as a metric because users are often inaccurate at providing real-valued measures of outcomes.
 If user-provided measures of value are sufficiently expensive or noisy, it may be that other mechanisms could improve upon weighted winrate.
 Finally, our results generally incentivize producers to specialize.
-This improves consumer welfare when they can consider a large set of candidate agents, but in the case that users are bandwidth-limited, such specialization may no longer be desirable.
+This improves consumer welfare when they can consider a large set of candidate agents, but in the case that users are bandwidth-limited, such specialization may no longer be desirable. \else There are many natural directions for extensions of this work.
+To start, one direction is incentivizing producers to \emph{abstain} (fail to give a response).
+With weighted winrate, producers are indifferent between returning a response of value 0 and failing to respond at all, but when users are noisy, returning a response with low or 0 value can \emph{hurt} their utility.
+Mechanisms that nudge producers to abstain could help, but these interventions must be done delicately: if multiple agents abstain, it could lead to correlated failures and even worse utility for users.
+Another direction could handle complexities of modeling both user and producer behavior in this case.
+For example, it may be the case that certain tasks are inherently harder than others, or improvement is non-linear in effort (i.e., more complex scaling laws).
+Additional questions around implementation center on acquiring accurate measurements of values: winrate was selected as a metric because users are often inaccurate at providing real-valued measures of outcomes.
+If user-provided measures of value are sufficiently expensive or noisy, it may be that other mechanisms could improve upon weighted winrate.
+Finally, our results generally incentivize producers to specialize.
+This improves consumer welfare when they can consider a large set of candidate agents, but in the case that users are bandwidth-limited (such as by prices of models), such specialization may no longer be desirable. \fi

 \ifarxiv